verrazzano/docs/content/en/docs/releasenotes/_index.md

 draft: false
 ---

+### v0.17.0
+Features:
+- Allow VMI replicas and memory sizes to be changed during installation for both dev and prod profiles.
+- When installing Verrazzano on OKE, the OKE specific fluentd extraVolumeMounts configuration is no longer required.
+- Updated to the v3.2.5 WebLogic Kubernetes Operator.

+Fixes:
+- During uninstall, only delete application resources from namespaces which are managed by Verrazzano.
+- During upgrade, honor the APP_OPERATOR_IMAGE override.
+- Fixed Keycloak installation failure when Prometheus is disabled.
+- Allow empty values for helm overrides in config.json.

 ### v0.16.0
 Features:
 - Provided options to configure log volume/mount of the log collector, Fluentd, and pre-configured profiles.